The Secret of Successful IT Projects

 Any further changes are expensive.
 They are expensive in the literal sense that work effort will almost certainly have been wasted.
 They are also expensive in the emotional sense.
 When people are proud of the work they do, it’s upsetting to hear that you don’t need that work or you’ve changed your mind once they’ve started.

 There is a second, optional, document that may follow the Requirements Document: the Implementation Plan.
 In our experience, it’s a helpful document, but not as important as the Requirements Document.
 It also tends to be an internal document: the client is often not interested in how it is done, only when it will be done.
 The Implementation Plan may be little more than a list of actions and owners; for larger projects, a more formal project plan may be needed.

 Once the Requirements Document is complete, it is easy to turn it into a pre-delivery checklist.
-For example, the requirement might be that the server will accept mail for the following domains:
+For example, the requirement might be that the server will accept mail for only the following domains:

 We can turn this into a checklist:

-- interrupts the implementation process
+- interrupt the implementation process

-- interrupts the client
+- interrupt the client

 - may delay the project schedule

 In short, putting the hard work into the Requirements Document makes the implementation much easier.

 Post project review